chuthan20/MenuFinder/README.md

 MenuFinder
 ==========

-Using SIMBL to add quick-menu-search functionality to all apps.
+Experiment using SIMBL to add quick-menu-search functionality to some apps.

-Some apps don't work {Xcode, Safari}